Amiko1/fly-bird/readme.md

 * Leveling system
 * Game start/restart
 * Game Menu
-* Save Hight Score at loclStorage
+* Save Hight Score at localStorage
-* Audi system

 ## How To Use